DeveloperZahra/UseCsaseAndSequenceDiagrams/use case and sequence diagram.md

 ⭐ See how objects and components interact with each other to complete a process.

 ⭐ Plan and understand the detailed functionality of an existing or future scenario.

+## 📌 Use cases for sequence diagrams

+The following scenarios are ideal for using a sequence diagram:

+⭐ Usage scenario: A usage scenario is a diagram of how your system could potentially be used.
+It's a great way to make sure that you have worked through the logic of every usage scenario for the system.

+⭐ Method logic: Just as you might use a UML sequence diagram to explore the logic of a use case, you can use it to explore the logic of any function, procedure, or complex process.

+⭐ Service logic: If you consider a service to be a high-level method used by different clients, a sequence diagram is an ideal way to map that out.